 ACH payments are easy to make, secure, and ensure the validity of all transferred funds.
 With three to ten day settlement and full transaction tracking, diversifying your payments with ACH will expand your online market and provide additional revenue for your ecommerce business.

-ACH Processing Benefits
+ACH Payment Processing Benefits

 - Diversify Payment Options To Attract More Customers: As in payroll direct deposits/electronic payments to contractors and vendors, etc.